sakura-yamanaka/Yamanaka-Python-Portfolio./README.md

 # Yamanaka-Python-Portfolio.

 This portfolio includes all my past and present Python projects that I have completed during the Elements of Computing II course.
 The primary purpose of this repository is to document my journey in Python programming, problem-solving, and data anlysis and showcase my skills and knowledge to potential employers, collaborators, and peers.

+Recent Project:
+- Tallahassee Homes Explorer (a basic streamlit app)

 Feel free to look around!